VisualOps/pysa/docs/readme.txt

 -   You can manually configure the configuration manager and add pysa ’s module to it
--   You can use the pysa2puppet script to deploy a complete and standalone setup based on Puppet.
+-   If you’re using Puppet module, you can use the pysa2puppet script to deploy a complete and standalone setup.
 The script is interactive and will ask you all necessaries info (see usage first).
+A SaltStack version will be published soon.

 RESOURCES
 =========